mattbierner/blog.mattbierner.com/_posts/2014-02-02-the-delimited-continuation-monad-in-javascript.md

 # Delimited Continuations

-Regular continuations are powerful enough to implement most programming languages, but they have some importantly limitations.
+Regular continuations are powerful enough to implement most programming languages, but they have some important limitations.

 The regular continuation represents the remainder of a computation in its entirety, evaluation is all or nothing.
 True first class continuations (but not CPS) cannot even return values.
 How could they?
 Evaluating the continuation evaluates the rest of the program, so where would the value be returned?
 This greatly restricts the usefulness of continuations.